 We have adopted codes of conduct that apply to our directors, executive officers and other employees.
-The codes of conduct are available on our website at creditacceptance.com through the "Corporate Governance" link on the "Investor Relations" page.
-Shareholders may also obtain a written copy of the codes of conduct, without charge, by sending a written request to the Investor Relations Department, Credit Acceptance Corporation, P.O.
-Box 513, Southfield, Michigan 48034.
+The codes of conduct are available on our website at ir.creditacceptance.com through the "Corporate Governance" link.
 We intend to disclose on our website any amendment to any provision of the codes of conduct that relates to any element of the definition of "code of ethics" enumerated in Item 406(b) of Regulation S-K under the Securities Exchange Act of 1934 (the "Exchange Act") and any waiver from any such provision granted to our principal executive officer, principal financial officer, principal accounting officer or controller or persons performing similar functions.